Cascading Dark Energy: Introduction

 \section{Introduction}

-Measurements of the present-day Hubble parameter (the Hubble constant $H_{0}$) from supernovae \cite{Riess:2016jrr, Riess:2018byc} and lensing time delays \cite{Bonvin:2016crt, Birrer:2018vtm} disagree with the value inferred from the Cosmic Microwave Background (CMB) data \cite{Planck:2018vyg, Planck:2019nip, Planck:2018lbu} fit to the $\Lambda$CDM model.
-More specifically, CMB power spectra determined by the \textit{Planck} collaboration yield a best fit value of $H_{0}=67.4\pm0.6\,{\rm km\,s^{-1}\,Mpc^{-1}}$ \cite{Planck:2018vyg}.
-Similarly, measurements of the acoustic horizon by the Dark Energy Survey (DES), combined with constraints to the baryon density from Big-Bang Nucleosynthesis (BBN) abundances, yield the value $H_{0}=67.4_{-1.2}^{+1.1}\,{\rm km\,s^{-1}\,Mpc^{-1}}$ \cite{DES:2017txv}.
+Measurements of the present-day Hubble parameter (the Hubble constant $H_{0}$) from supernovae \citep{Riess:2016jrr, Riess:2018byc, Riess:2019cxk, Riess:2021jrx, Riess:2022mme, Murakami:2023xuy} disagree with the value inferred from the Cosmic Microwave Background (CMB) data \citep{Planck:2018vyg, Planck:2019nip, Planck:2018lbu} fit the $\Lambda$CDM model.
+More specifically, CMB power spectra determined by the \textit{Planck} collaboration yield a preferred value of $H_{0}=67.4\pm0.6\,{\rm km\,s^{-1}\,Mpc^{-1}}$ \citep{Planck:2018vyg}.
+Similarly, measurements of the acoustic horizon by the Dark Energy Survey (DES), combined with constraints to the baryon density from Big-Bang Nucleosynthesis (BBN) abundances, yield the value $H_{0}=67.4_{-1.2}^{+1.1}\,{\rm km\,s^{-1}\,Mpc^{-1}}$ \citep{DES:2017txv}.
+Strong-lensing time delays also probe $H_{0}$, but realistic error bars (which include the mass-sheet degeneracy) leave these measurements consistent with both CMB and supernovae values.\footnote{Strong-lensing time delays also probe $H_{0}$ \citep{Bonvin:2016crt, Birrer:2018vtm}, but realistic error bars (which include the mass-sheet degeneracy) leave these measurements consistent with both CMB and supernovae values \citep{Millon:2019slk, Shajib:2023uig}.}

-In contrast, observations of Type-Ia supernovae, tethered to a distance ladder obtained using Hubble Space Telescope (HST) measurements of $70$ long-period Cepheids in the Large Magellanic Cloud, imply a substantially different value, $H_{0}=74.03\pm1.42 \,\mathrm{km\ s^{-1}Mpc^{-1}}$ \cite{Riess:2019cxk}.
+In contrast, observations of Type-Ia supernovae, tethered to a distance ladder obtained using Hubble Space Telescope (HST) measurements of $70$ long-period Cepheids in the Large Magellanic Cloud, imply a substantially different value, $H_{0}=73.3\pm 1.1 \,\mathrm{km\ s^{-1}Mpc^{-1}}$\citep{Riess:2022mme}.
 This is known as the ``Hubble tension''.
 Although this discrepancy might be caused by systematic effects in the data (though none seem sufficient so far), it could alternatively herald exciting new physics beyond the $\Lambda$CDM concordance model.

-Many proposals have been suggested to resolve this tension (see, e.g. Refs. \cite{Umilta:2015cta, Karwal:2016vyq, Poulin:2018dzj, Poulin:2018cxd, Pandey:2019plg, Agrawal:2019lmo, Vagnozzi:2019ezj, Smith:2019ihp, Davari:2019tni, Sola:2020lba, Smith:2020rxx, Krishnan:2020vaf}), some of which (late-time resolutions) invoke modifications to $\Lambda$CDM which become important near the current cosmological epoch, others of which cause modifications to the cosmic budget at early times (early-time resolutions, which modify cosmic evolution around or before matter-radiation equality).
+Many proposals have been suggested to resolve this tension [see, e.g. \citep{Umilta:2015cta, Karwal:2016vyq, Poulin:2018dzj, Poulin:2018cxd, Pandey:2019plg, Agrawal:2019lmo, Vagnozzi:2019ezj, Smith:2019ihp, Davari:2019tni, Sola:2020lba, Smith:2020rxx, Krishnan:2020vaf}], some of which (late-time resolutions) invoke modifications to $\Lambda$CDM which become predominant near the current cosmological epoch, others of which cause modifications to the cosmic budget at early times (early-time resolutions, which modify cosmic evolution around or before matter-radiation equality).